Police get more time to question Man U's Greenwood over rape

 “Enquiries are ongoing and the victim is being offered specialist support.
 We remind people to avoid any commentary or sharing of images that could compromise the victim’s right to lifelong anonymity, or risk prejudicing a live investigation with active proceedings.”

-United has said Greenwood “will not return to training or play matches until further notice.”
+United has said Greenwood “will not return to training or play matches until further notice” but has yet to formally suspend him.

+Sportwear Nike on Monday did halt its sponsorship of Greenwood, who played once for England in 2020.

+“We have suspended our relationship with Mason Greenwood,” Nike said in a statement.
+“We are deeply concerned by the disturbing allegations and will continue to closely monitor the situation.”

-Greenwood, who has scored six goals this season, has a United contract through 2025.
+Greenwood, who has six goals this season, has a United contract through 2025.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports